iamshiron/ManilaBuild/README.md

   * **Workspaces and Projects**: A workspace contains one or more projects, each with its own build configuration.
 This allows you to easily manage complex, multi-project solutions.
   * **Jobs**: Jobs are the fundamental building blocks of your build process.
 You can define jobs for compiling, testing, or any other action.
 Jobs can also have dependencies on other jobs.
   * **Plugins**: ManilaBuild is highly extensible through plugins.
-The C++ plugin, for example, provides components for building static libraries and console applications.
-You can also create your own plugins to add new functionality.
+To test the plugin system, the only available plugin for now is a Zip plugin.
+This is just for testing and won't end up in the final version.
   * **JavaScript Configuration**: Build scripts are written in JavaScript, giving you the full power and flexibility of a real programming language for your build logic.

 -----